VSG1980/italyski/README.md

 # italyski
 This was quite a challenge, managed to get it to a place where i felt comfortable with submitting.
 There was alot of trial and error with getting the images right, i used squoosh for resizing.
 Getting the website responsive with iphone compatibility was also abit of a challenge for me, however using google and some checking with chat gpt aswell i got there in the end.
 I used images from my trip, added music, used hover for font colors, added social media icons.
 The whole works!!!!
 I feel the coding could be cleaner, but i'm getting there.
+It took quite a while as well to creat the git repository, i just wasnt getting it right, but i got there in the end.